HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/manage_global_settings.md

 title: Managing global settings
 ---

-This topic describes how to change the global settings that are displayed (read only) on the Administration - Settings - Global page in Practitioner Studio.

-All these settings are modified by overriding properties using Helm values, as described in [Updating DX properties using Helm values
-](../cfg_webengine/update_properties_with_helm.md).
-The specific properties files, keys and values that you need to override to achieve particular effects are described in the sections below.
+Starting from CF237, the **Global** page under **Administration > Settings** in Practitioner Studio is read-only.
+To modify global settings, edit the parameters under `configuration.webEngine.propertiesFilesOverrides` in your custom Helm values file.
+For more information, refer to [Updating DX properties using Helm values](../cfg_webengine/update_properties_with_helm.md).

 ## Specifying the default DX Compose language

-To change the default language for DX Compose, set the following in your custom Helm values:
+To change the default language for DX Compose, add the language properties to your custom Helm values file:

 ```yaml
 configuration: